 I just heard a voice speak out of heaven,

-So I thought I would stop to chat a little bit, neighbor,
+I thought I would stop and chat a little bit, neighbor,

-But if you feel that you’re to busy,
+Friend, if you feel that you’re too busy,

 Then I won’t bother you.